red rat poetic science

 Howard Raiffa, Enigmatic error of the fourth kind, much of its distinctive quirky humor, this is not small talk.

+Hard-edge art is making soft things that have never existed before.
 Scratch that, the difference between a scientist and a crank is that a scientist can admit a mistake and throw away a theory.
 Cranky artists that defy the traditional contexts of gallery environments propose definitions for beauty through the use of enigmatic visual humor and weirdo theoretical images, not only from bad luck but also from sloppiness and error.

 artists must look enough